kylestephens-labs/fund_signal/README.md

    ```

    The CLI validates env vars, sends via SMTP (Mailtrap/Papercut are great for staging), emits `delivery.email.sent` metrics, and still writes the Markdown artifact for auditing.

+   > ⚠️ **Credential safety:** never commit SMTP creds to Git.
+Store them in Render/GitHub secrets (or a local `.env` that stays ignored), and test delivery with sandbox servers (Mailtrap, Papercut, `python -m smtpd -c DebuggingServer`).
+Set `EMAIL_DISABLE_TLS=true` only for local debug servers; production SMTP should keep TLS enabled.

 3. **Generate the Slack payload**